lovish-khari/Factastic/README.md

 ## Feedback

-As this is my first Chrome extension, I'd love to hear your thoughts, suggestions, or any bugs you encounter.
+I'd love to hear your thoughts, suggestions, or any bugs you encounter.
 Please open an issue or submit a pull request.

 ## Future Plans

-- Support for other browsers (Firefox, Safari, etc.)
 - Enhanced UI/UX
 - Additional fact-checking features